-Mark Podwal, Clinical Associate Professor of Dermatology at the NYU School of Medicine, pursues a parallel career as an artist.
-For 37 years, his drawings have appeared on the op-ed page of the New York Times.
+MARK PODWAL, Clinical Associate Professor of Dermatology at the NYU School of Medicine, pursues a parallel career as an artist.
+For 38 years, his drawings appeared on the Op-Ed page of The New York Times.
 He is the author and illustrator of numerous books as well as the illustrator of books by Elie Wiesel and Harold Bloom.
 His art is represented in the collections of the Metropolitan Museum of Art, the Victoria and Albert Museum, and the Library of Congress.
 He has received awards from the Society of Illustrators and the Society of Newspaper Design, and the French government named him an Officier of the Ordre des Arts et des Lettres.
+Moreover, he was the first recipient of the NYU School of Medicine Alumnus Medicine in the Humanities Award.
 His documentary film House of Life: The Old Jewish Cemetery in Prague was broadcast this year on PBS.

 Instructor: Ulrich Baer

-Ulrich Baer, Vice Provost for Globalization and Multicultural Affairs and Professor of Comparative Literature and German, was awarded the College’s Golden Dozen Award for Teaching Excellence in 1998 and 2004.
-He is the author of Remnants of Song: Trauma and the Experience of Modernity in Charles Baudelaire and Paul Celan and Spectral Evidence: The Photography of Trauma, editor of the literary anthology 110 Stories: New York Writes after September 11, and editor and translator of The Poet’s Guide to Life: The Wisdom of Rainer Maria Rilke.
-He has published widely on photography, and co-taught a seminar entitled “Archive, Image, Text” with Professor Shelley Rice in spring 2008, cross-listed in four departments and two schools.
+ULRICH BAER, Vice Provost for Globalization and Multicultural Affairs and Professor of Comparative Literature and German, was awarded the College's Golden Dozen Award for Excellence in Teaching in 1998 and 2004.
+He is the author of Remnants of Song: Trauma and the Experience of Modernity in Charles Baudelaire and Paul Celan and Spectral Evidence: The Photography of Trauma, editor of the literary anthology 110 Stories: New York Writes after September 11, and editor and translator of The Poet's Guide to Life: The Wisdom of Rainer Maria Rilke.
+He has published widely on photography and co-taught a seminar entitled “Archive, Image, Text” with Professor Shelley Rice, cross-listed in four NYU departments and two schools.

 The Health of New Yorkers, from Colonial Times to the Present